KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 ## Native Extensions

-KeyboardKit extends native types with a lot more information, to make it easier to implement features like autocomplete, text analysis, etc. Check the extension section in the bottom of the documentation root, or the `Extensions` folder for more info.
+KeyboardKit extends native types with keyboard-specific functionality like autocomplete, text analysis, etc. Check the extension section in the bottom of the documentation root for more info.

-For instance, KeyboardKit extends types in ``Foundation``, ``Swift``, ``SwiftUI``, and other platform-specific frameworks.